Julius Belmont

 Returning for Dawn of Sorrow, Julius was not an enemy the player had to fight.
 Instead, Julius really came in to play for that game's "Julius Mode".
 He returns with his whip and sub-weapons, although his high-jump was removed (he could still uppercut, but the explorational benefits of the high-jump were given to Alucard and his bat powers so as to encourage the players to use all three characters).
 He also lost his teleport slide, instead just getting a more basic slide instead.

-Harmony of Dissonance, though, saw Julius return in prime form.
-Armed with an improved selection of subweapons (adding the knife, ricochet rock, bible, and javelin to the mix, as well as all the retro subweapons included as DLC, but losing the grand cross as a subweapon) and a return of his high jump and teleport slide, Julius also gained a few tricks from Simon Belmont.
+Harmony of Despair, though, saw Julius return in prime form.
+Armed with an improved selection of subweapons (adding the knife, ricochet rock, bible, and javelin to the mix, as well as all the retro subweapons included as DLC, but losing the grand cross as a subweapon) and a return of his high jump and teleport slide, Julius also gained a few tricks from Simon BelmontThe first hero of the Castlevania series (by release date), he's been featured in more games, and referenced more times, than almost any other character in the series..
 Namely, Julius could now whip in all directions and grapple onto certain spots with his whip.
 He was powerful, agile, and a great character in the game.

 Trivia: